mieweb/indexedcp/README.md

 # indexedcp

 **indexedcp** is a Node.js library and CLI toolset for secure, efficient, and resumable file transfer.
-It uses IndexedDB on the client side as a buffer for streaming data, enabling robust uploads with offline and resumable support.
+By default, Node.js environments buffer uploads on disk (`~/.indexcp/db/chunks.json`) so transfers survive restarts, while browser builds fall back to IndexedDB for offline and resumable support.

 ---

 ## Features

 - 🔄 Resumable and offline-friendly uploads
-- 📦 Chunked streaming with IndexedDB buffering
+- 📦 Chunked streaming with persistent buffering (filesystem on Node, IndexedDB in browsers)
 - 🔒 API key authentication
 - 🛡️ Path traversal protection
 - 📦 Separate client/server imports for minimal bundle size